ECBCgit/barCoder/Readme.txt

 # User Guide
 #########################################
 # The first step is to create a new project directory.
 This directory needs to
 # 	be placed under the Barcode/Projects/ directory.
-There is a directory
+There are directories
-#	there called "sample" as an example.
+#	there called BAsterne, BTK and YPco92 as examples.
 #
 # This folder should contain the following (some are optional):
 #	(1) Subdirectory containing the target genomes.
 These can be in genbank or
 #		fasta format.
-Note: for generating target insertion sites, the
-#		script only accepts files with single sequences in them (i.e.
-#		not files with multiple contigs).
-Files with multiple contigs
-#		are fine for generating barcodes.
 #	(2) Text file containing the script parameters, called "parameters.txt".
 #		These include things like target Tm and blast threshold to count
 #		as a "match."
-This file should be copied from the "sample"
+This file should be copied from the BAsterne, BTK or YPco92
 #		project and tweaked as appropriate.
 Each parameter is described
-#		in the "parameters.txt" file in the sample directory.
+#		in the "parameters.txt" file in the project directory.
 #	(2) (optional) Subdirectory containing other genomes (genbank or fasta
 #		format).
 #	(4) (optional) List of primers to avoid from previous projects.
 Fasta